gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 ------------------------------------

 Code review comments are notified via email.
-After incorporating the changes in code, you can mark each of the inline comment as 'done' (optional).
+After incorporating the changes in code, you can mark each of the inline comments as 'done' (optional).
 After all the changes to your local files, amend the previous commit with these changes with -